 Typical words used to describe the residency experience include: "valuable," "great," "fantastic," and "excellent."
 The most frequent remarks suggest that residency programs provide unique learning opportunities and are important foundations for beginning careers.
 Residents found the mentoring and networking invaluable.
-The programs exposed residents to a breadth of professional experiences typically unavailable in other entry-level positions or traditional career paths.
+The programs exposed residence in control of the programs exposed residence in the programs in the programs exposed residence in the programs in the program in the program in the programs in the program in the program in the program in the programs in the program in the pro dents to a breadth of professional experiences typically unavailable in other entry-level positions or traditional career paths.
 Those who were uncommitted to specific career plans valued the opportunity to explore and test their interest in academic and research libraries, particularly in light of the rigorous promotion and tenure system at most institutions.